WarrierRajeev/UFC-Predictions/README.md

 ### How to use from Scratch?

-- Clear out the data folder and simply run `scrape_all_data.py` (Note: This will scrape everything from the beginning and hence will take a long time.)
+- Simply run `create_ufc_data.py` (Note: This will scrape everything from the beginning if you haven't used this before.
+Otherwise this will update the data files)
 - Run `EDA_and_preprocessing-1.ipynb` and after that `EDA_and_preprocessing-2b.ipynb` (`EDA_and_preprocessing-2a.ipynb` is an alternative where the rows with missing stat values are removed and not treated.)

 ### Future Possibilities: